Tremelune/cribl/README.md

 access is provided, as well as calls to datastores, queues, or external APIs. disk_reader belongs here.

+Please forgive the munging of the UI React/Node.js code and API Python/Flask code.
+They should probably be in their own directories but things started breaking as I moved them around, so I stopped.

 ## Performance
 Data is pulled directly from disk and sent in the response stream while being processed.
 Regardless of how large the log file is, it